Natalie Robinson: Career and impact

 Robinson has led a number of field expeditions to the sea ice of McMurdo Sound, Antarctica.
-In 2015, she was awarded a prestigious Marsden grant, amounting to $300,000, to study ice roughness beneath ice shelf affected sea ice.
+She has been awarded prestigious Marsden grant funding twice - in 2015 and 2023. to study ice roughness beneath ice shelf affected sea ice.
 This resulted in two expeditions to McMurdo Sound.
 Her studies showed that new ice crystals could refreeze on the underside of sea ice and make the underside much rougher than under smooth melting ice.

 This work used Antarctic infrastructure developed by Timothy Haskell.
 Robinson led the final expeditions using the "K131" Camp Haskell.
 The "K131" is an event designation assigned by Antarctica New Zealand.

 She has worked with the artist Gabby O'Connor when O'Connor participated in Robinson's 2017 field expedition.
 This resulted in an exhibition at the Otago Museum in 2018.
 The lead-character in the play "Chilled: A Cool Story with a Warm Message" was based on Robinson.

-In 2021 was named by Forbes Magazine to a panel of seven outstanding researchers in STEM.
+In 2021 Robinson was named by Forbes Magazine to a panel of seven outstanding researchers in STEM.
 She has served as Treasurer on the Council of the New Zealand Association of Scientists.

+In 2023 she was appointed Deputy Director of the N.Z.
+Antarctic Science Platform which is a long term research "platform" for Antarctic climate science.